 1. In the Trigger tab's Trigger Sequence area, select one of the action buttons (for example, Trigger or Goto), choose Insert ACTION, and choose Reset occurrence counter.

-"To specify a duration or occurrence count for events (timing mode)" on page 76
+"To specify a duration or occurrence count for events (timing mode)" on page 78 event list, you can specify their evaluation order by grouping the events.

 To group events